SabirAnsari1/safar-frontend/README.md

 # SAFAR

-Safar is an e-commerce Hotel Booking Platform.

-Welcome to SAFAR, an online hotel booking platform that allows users to book hotels all over the world.
+SAFAR is an e-commerce hotel booking platform that allows users to book hotels all over the world.
 With SAFAR, users can easily manage their holidays and events, helping them feel enthusiastic and relaxed.
-We're excited to have you here and look forward to your contributions.

 ## Tech Stack
 In this project, I have utilized the following technologies:-